-According to previous statistics, ¼ to 1/3 of people with diabetes in the US are not diagnosed with the disease.
+According to previous statistics, ¼ to 1/3 of those with diabetes in the US are not diagnosed with the disease.
 However, scientists say this number could be even higher.

-The key to prevent misdiagnoses is to give people a chance to go the doctors’ office at first place.
+The key to preventing misdiagnoses is to give people a chance to go to the doctor’s office in the first place.
 Here, they should do two screening tests.

-As it seems, health care providers successfully recognize the symptoms of diabetes in patients who come in contact with the health care system.
+As it seems, healthcare providers successfully recognize the symptoms of the condition in patients who come in contact with the healthcare system.

-However, the study authors say they should focus on those who are not coming in contact with the health care system to make sure there are no undiagnosed cases of diabetes.
+However, the study authors say they should focus on those who are not coming in contact with the healthcare system to make sure there are no undiagnosed cases of the condition.

-Generally, people who show risk factors for diabetes such as obesity, or those over 45 years should test for diabetes.
+Generally, people who show risk factors for the condition such as obesity, or those over 45 years should test for diabetes.

-Here are few tips to reduce your risk of developing diabetes.
+Here are a few tips to reduce our risk of developing the condition.

 - Be more physically active